VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_10_Generic_Algorithms/notes.md

         - istream_iterator<T> i_iter(ostr_strm)
                 reads element of type T from the istream using '>>' operator defined by the type T, so the types should have the '>>' operator defined, or else it won't work

-                val = *i_iter++   //  increaments to read the next value and returns the old iterator to dereference the previous read value, -- won't work
+                val = *i_iter++   //  increaments to read the next value and returns the old iterator to dereference the previous read value, (--)decrement won't work
         - istream_iterator<T> end;
                 default initialised, which indicates eof and invalid input